Monte Wolfe: Navy career

-According to the logbook of the USS California, Archie was disciplined three times during their stay in the Bay.
+According to the logbook of the USS California, Archie was disciplined three times during their stay in the bay.
 The first offense was using foul language in the presence of civilian visitors, the next two offenses were reparation for his obstinance.
-After his third stay in the USS California’s brig, he decided to walk.
-While docked in Vallejo Junction on San Francisco Bay awaiting access to the Mare Island Naval Shipyard he gathered his uniforms and disposed of them, then in the early morning of xx/xxxx he walked off the ship and traveled east, and inland.
-After that event, his fear of Naval reprisal colored his decisions, and stayed with him for the rest of his life.
+After his third stay in the USS California's brig, he decided to walk.
+While docked in Vallejo Junction on San Francisco Bay awaiting access to the Mare Island Naval Shipyard, he gathered his uniforms and disposed of them, then in the early morning hours of June 16, 1908 he walked off the ship and traveled east, and inland.
+After that event, his fear of naval reprisal colored his decisions, and stayed with him for the rest of his life.

-Domestic Bliss in Modesto
+Domestic bliss in Modesto

-He spent the ensuing six months living the life of a 21 year old hobo on the run; looking for work; riding the rails and sleeping wherever he laid his head.
-In early 1908, he found himself in Modesto, CA. He had met the love of his life, Goldie Faye Coolidge, a local farmer’s daughter and relative of future President Calvin Coolidge.
+He spent the ensuing six months living the life of a 21-year-old hobo on the run, looking for work; riding the rails and sleeping wherever he laid his head.
+In early 1908, he found himself in Modesto, California.
+He had met the love of his life, Goldie Faye Coolidge, a local farmer's daughter and relative of future President Calvin Coolidge.
 But, he was still hungry and cold.

 Arrested in Stanislaus County

-After illegally entering a vacated farmhouse in Stanislaus County, and absconding with canned food and used clothing he was tracked down, arrested, tried, and convicted of 2nd Degree Burglary, his first offense.
+After illegally entering a vacated farmhouse in Stanislaus County and absconding with canned food and used clothing, he was tracked down, arrested, tried, and convicted of second-degree burglary, his first offense.

 He was sentenced by the Stanislaus County Superior Court to 18 months hard labor at the notorious Folsom State Prison under an “old law” mandating stiff sentences for first-time offenders.
 Expecting a slap on the wrist, he was dumbfounded when he received his sentence.
 He spent the next 18 months hammering granite in the prison quarry, and ruminating about his ‘unfair’ treatment just when his life was beginning to improve.